sebastian89n/code-learning-hub/jakarta-ee/README.md

 The two main types of containers are:

 - **Web Containers:** These containers manage the execution of web applications, including Servlets, JSP, and related web components.
+Web containers are typically limited versions that include a subset of Jakarta EE technologies, focusing on web-related functionalities.

+  **E.g. servers**: Apache Tomcat, Jetty

 - **EJB Containers:** EJB containers host Enterprise JavaBeans and provide services like transaction management, security, and scalability.

-Jakarta EE promotes modularity, portability, and reusability, making it a popular choice for building robust, enterprise-level applications.
+  **E.g. servers**: Oracle Weblogic, WilfFly

 ## Notable Jakarta EE Implementations